Last updated on March 25, 2021, to add clarifications.

 I do not believe this provides the best value to the consumer.
 You end up with rushed ‘confined-water’ (pool) training sessions because there are just so many more exciting things to do under sunny tropical skies!
-Cutting corners is no way to fight our excessive dropout rate.
-But it is a challenge to be communicating to future scuba divers that it is more valuable to them (in the long run) to be learning to dive at their local dive center before going on vacation.
+Cutting corners is no way to revert our excessive dropout rate.
+But it is challenging to explain to future scuba divers that it is more valuable to them (in the long run) to be learning to dive at their local dive center before going on vacation.
 Therefore, the trend toward going to a dive resort after eLearning is continuing to grow.

 With COVID-19, learning online instead of in-person has become the norm rather than the exception.
 It means that selling online courses will simply be easier than ever before.
+Consumers are much more receptive and used to it, by now.
 The coronavirus pandemic has accelerated the trend toward eLearning.

 Within the dive industry, we’ve seen training agencies rushing to launch new online learning programs — about anything and everything.

 This eLearning trend is here to stay, and it means that it is becoming even easier to bypass the local dive shop.

 “The shift of learning from outside the home to inside has blurred the lines between learning and leisure.”
 McKinsey & Company

 To counteract this trend, local dive shops would need to reach local consumers while they are researching ‘scuba diving in Fiji’ or ‘PADI certification in Cozumel.’
 Even with an unlimited online marketing budget, this would be a tough challenge.
 And local dive shops barely have any marketing budget!